content-services/content-sources-backend/mk/README.md

 @Variables

-- `mk/projectdir.mk`: It uses to be the first include and just store at the `PROJECT_DIR` variable the path to the repository in the file system.
+- `mk/projectdir.mk`: It uses the first include and stores in the `PROJECT_DIR` variable the path to the repository in the file system.
 - `mk/variables.mk`: It defines the default values for variables.

 @Help infrastructure

-- `mk/meta-*.mk`: This files is just one line content each one, but that allow us to print the group label into the help generated as we want.
+- `mk/meta-*.mk`: This file is just one line of content for each one, but that allow us to print the group label into the help generated as we want.
 It can not be written directly into the `mk/includes.mk` file because of the order the files are processed when the `help` rule is invoked.
-- `mk/help.mk`: Contain the rule that generate the help content.
+- `mk/help.mk`: Contains the rule that generates the help content.

 @Rules

-- `mk/go-rules.mk`: Provide useful rules to build/clean/test
-  a golang project.
-It provides generic rule to build any `cmd/COMMAND` directory into the `OUTPUT` directory putting there the generated binary.
+- `mk/go-rules.mk`: Provide useful rules to build, clean, and test a golang project.
+It provides generic rules to build any `cmd/COMMAND` directory into the `OUTPUT` directory putting there the generated binary.
 So if we add a new command, we don't need to change anything in the Makefile; the binary